 4. Install a newer or older version of an APK

 Finally, we suggest replacing the current Messenger version with either an older one or the Alpha or Beta by sideloading an APK.
-Some users report that Bubbles started working just like before once they downloaded a newer version.
+Some users report that chat heads started working just like before once they downloaded a newer version.
 Have in mind that Alpha or Beta versions are unstable and some other features might not work.